deadcast2/propulsion-physics/README.md

 1. Getting Started
 ------------------
-Hello and thanks for purchasing Propulsion Physics!
+Hello and thanks for checking out Propulsion Physics!
 Prefabs are included with the tool to let you quickly start trying out the propulsion scripts.
-To try out this tool in your scene, drag on the Propulsion Pad prefab and then drag on the Propulsion Target prefab into your scene.
+To try this out in your scene, drag on the Propulsion Pad prefab and then drag on the Propulsion Target prefab into your scene.
 Click on the Propulsion Pad and then drag and drop the Propulsion Target from the hierarchy pane onto the Target field on the Propulsion Pad.

 In the scene view, you should see an arrow connecting the Pad to the Target.
-That’s the trajectory the object will take when it get’s propelled off the Propulsion Pad.
+That’s the trajectory the object will take when it gets propelled off the Propulsion Pad.
 Now let’s propel a Rigidbody!
 Create a sphere and add a Rigidbody to it.
 Next add the tsg_PropelRigidBody script to the sphere.
 This script tells the Propulsion Pad how to handle propelling this object when they touch.
 Now position the sphere over the Pad and let it fall.
 You should see it fly into the air and eventually land on the target.

 That’s it!
 Now you can start using Propulsion Physics in your game and enjoy watching objects get shot around. :)